 We’re a little stuborn and always want to finish any project we take on.
 With ‘Kaydara’, we underestimated the difficulty of making such a film.
 But finally it was a very relevant exercise even tough we lost ourselves.
 Even if ‘Kaydara’ is an outdated film now, we find a certain nostalgia in it.
 Nevermind the result, the human experience was worth it and we invite you to check out the two hours making-of available online.
 We think the making-of is much more interesting than the film itself.

-Your concept-name comes from a fusion of your two personnalities in one character.
+Your concept-name comes from the fusion of your two personalities into one character.
 Will you give body to this name in one of your projects?

 We’re currently developing a feature film called ‘Ickerman’, so it partly answers your question.